makeabilitylab/accessibility-literature-survey/src/README.md

 (a11y-qual-analysis)$
 ```

-Now you can type in `jupyter notebook` and find `QualitativeAnalysis.ipynb`.
+Now you can type in `jupyter notebook` and find `Study1_QualitativeAnalysis.ipynb`.
 It's easiest to do this from the root dir (e.g., `\accessibility-literature-survey\` or the src directory `\accessibility-literature-survey\src`).

 ```
 (a11y-qual-analysis)$ jupyter notebook
 ```

-In Jupyter Notebook environment, navigate to the `QualitativeAnalysis.ipynb` file and open it.
+In Jupyter Notebook environment, navigate to the `Study1_QualitativeAnalysis.ipynb` file and open it.